Helperbird/website/src/pages/help/how-to-use-immersive-reader-on-any-website.md

 url: help/how-to-use-immersive-reader-on-any-website/
 ---

-## How to use Immersive reader on any website,Pdf or app
+## How to use Immersive reader on a website or PDF

 There are three ways to use Immersive Reader by Microsoft on websites or PDFs with Helperbird.

-## Highlight menu
+## Using the Highlight menu

 **Step 1:** You will need to have the **Highlight menu** feature enabled.